NotNa19/RecombinantDetector/README.md

 ## Quick start
 To build a project on Linux using CMake, you need to follow these steps:
 1. Download and unzip the project files.
-2. Create a `build` folder in the root folder of the project and navigate to it.
+2. Create a `build` folder in the root folder of the project (near `CMakeLists.txt` file) and navigate to it.
 3. Execute `cmake -DCMAKE_BUILD_TYPE=Release ..`.
 4. Execute `make`.